erikreedstrom/MVReact/README.md

 ### Structure

 In general a project should follow a sane layout, separating visual components from functionality.
 One caveat to this is the placement of `App.jsx` and `index.jsx`, which are elevated given their status as roots.

-To this point, the following is recommended as a project structure:
+To this point, the following project structure has been followed:

 ```
 src/